 The Structural Econometrics Group is an informal initiative by Tilburg economists with interests in structural econometrics and computational economics; and their empirical applications to industrial organization, marketing, household economics, and labor economics.
-It currently involves faculty and students from the Econometrics (EOR), Economics (ECO), Marketing (MKT), and Finance (FIN) departments.
+It currently involves faculty and students from the Econometrics and OR (EOR), Economics (ECO), Marketing (MKT), and Finance (FIN) departments.
 Its main activities are:

 - the dissemination of information on relevant activities at Tilburg University; and

 - the organization of dedicated seminars, meetings, incoming visits, and courses.